Written by Craig Fearn

 Founder & Strategic Advisor

 Use this as a reference when creating new pages or auditing existing ones.
-You don't need perfect scores everywhere, but covering these basics puts you ahead of most competitors.
+You do not need perfect scores on every element, but covering these basics puts you ahead of most competitors.
+From our work optimising websites for Cornwall businesses, we find that systematically working through this checklist typically produces measurable ranking improvements within 8–12 weeks.

 1. Title Tag: Is It Optimised?

-Your title tag appears in search results and browser tabs.
-It's one of the most important ranking factors.
+Your title tag appears in search results and browser tabs, making it one of the most important on-page ranking signals.
+According to First Page Sage, Google shortens 61% of all title tags because they are too long.

 2. Meta Description: Does It Encourage Clicks?

 Stay under 160 characters.
 Include your keyword naturally.
 Focus on what the reader will get from clicking.
 Add a call to action if appropriate.
-Unique descriptions for each page.
+Unique descriptions for each page—duplicate descriptions waste opportunities to differentiate your pages in search results.

 3. URL Structure: Is It Clean and Descriptive?